Choose our Award Winning Practice for your General Dental Needs

 Having a deep teeth cleaning procedure can significantly impact and improve the lives of those with damaged teeth.
 Scheduling an appointment for deep teeth cleaning is the first step towards being confident in your smile once again.
 We are here to help you begin your journey towards the perfect smile!
 Please contact us to set up an appointment for Deep teeth cleaning at (952) 440-9303.

-At Cherrywood Dental, we are passionate about your smile and committed to providing you with the quality care you need!
+At Cherrywood Dental, we are passionate about your smile and committed to providing you with the quality care you need in Savage and the Greater Minneapolis Metro!